-&lt;sup>114 This clause only needs to be included if the Contractor falls within 26.10.6(a) or 26.10.6(b).
+$^{110}$ This clause only needs to be included if the Contractor falls within 26.10.6(a) or 26.10.6(b).
 If not, this clause can be deleted.

-- (a) terminating the Contract with immediate effect; or - (b) instructing the Contractor to terminate with immediate effect the sub-contracting arrangements that give rise to the breach, and, if the Contractor fails to comply with that instruction, the Board must give notice in writing to the Contractor terminating the Contract with immediate effect.
+- 26.12.1.
+This clause 26.12 applies if the Contractor breaches the condition specified in clause 15.9.10 and it comes to the Board's attention that the Contractor has done so. - 26.12.2.
+Where clause 26.12 applies, the Board must give notice in writing to the Contractor: - (a) terminating the Contract with immediate effect; or - (b) instructing the Contractor to terminate with immediate effect the sub-contracting arrangements that give rise to the breach, and, if the Contractor fails to comply with that instruction, the Board must give notice in writing to the Contractor terminating the Contract with immediate effect.